 - EJ-7.
 Market assets of Environmental Justice Communities to attract employers to locate their businesses in these communities. - EJ-8.
-Support and enhance job-skills training, workforce housing and recruitment programs and services in Environmental Justice Communities.
-[The amended policy incorporates EJ-10.
-EJ-10 will be deleted] - EJ-9.
+Support and enhance job-skills training, workforce housing and recruitment programs and services in Environmental Justice Communities. - EJ-9.
 Support business improvement districts in Environmental Justice Communities to increase job opportunities and reduce violence and crime in affected neighborhoods. - EJ-10.
-Support non-profit and religious organizations to provide job training, employment opportunities and workforce housing in Environmental Justice

-Communities.
-[Implementation measure removed and combined with EJ-8]

-- EJ-10.
 Support locating County employment centers and facilities in Environmental Justice Communities and providing County paid-internship and volunteer opportunities for residents in Environmental Justice Communities. - EJ-11.
 Encourage the provision of wireless communications services throughout Environmental Justice Communities at a level greater than the minimum required by the Telecommunications Act for improved business development, access to information, and public safety.

-- A. The County will incorporate economic development, multimodal transportation, and affordable housing strategies into neighborhood strategic plans, community plans or other strategic planning documents when they are prepared or updated Consider updating the Community Plans for the Environmental Justice Communities that will incorporate economic development and affordable housing strategies for the community.
-(PLANNING AND ENVIRONMENTAL REVIEW) [There is a need to add more types of plans that can incorporate economic development and affordable housing strategies.] - B. The County will consider residency in an Environmental Justice Community as a positive factor in selecting candidates prioritize for County internships positions applicants who graduated from high schools that serve County Environmental Justice Communities.
-(ALL COUNTY AGENCIES) - C. Continue to provide assistance to organizations such as religious and community and neighborhood organizations in their efforts to provide job training, employment and workforce housing opportunities in Environmental Justice Communities.
+A. The County will incorporate economic development, multimodal transportation, and affordable housing strategies into neighborhood strategic

+- plans, community plans or other strategic planning documents when they are prepared or updated for the Environmental Justice Communities.
+(PLANNING AND ENVIRONMENTAL REVIEW) - B. The County will consider residency in an Environmental Justice Community as a positive factor in selecting candidates for County internships.
+(ALL COUNTY AGENCIES) - C. Continue to provide assistance to community and neighborhood organizations in their efforts to provide job training, employment and workforce housing opportunities in Environmental Justice Communities.
 (PLANNING AND ENVIRONMENTAL REVIEW)

-Sacramento County Environmental Justice Element

-Page left intentionally blank
+Sacramento County Environmental Justice Element Page left intentionally blank

-•

-SECTION 6: HEATHLY HEALTHY FOOD ACCESS
+SECTION 6: HEALTHY FOOD ACCESS